DawidWraga/davstack/packages/service/README.md

 }
 ```

-### Defining a Service

-Import the public / authed service builders from the service file, and define your services.
-You can use the `query` or `mutation` methods to define the service function.
+Import the public / authed service builders from the service

 ```ts
 // api/services/some-service.ts